Acid and Metalliferous Drainage (AMD) Workshop

 Presentations

-Workshop planners are strongly focussed on contributions that advance knowledge and practical improvements for decreasing the impacts of AMD at legacy and operating mine sites across the globe.
-Abstract titles and content that fulfil this focus will be considered.
-Please note that some presentation slots will be by invitation from the Organising Committee.
-Once the program has been notionally formulated, Abstracts will be requested from the accepted contributors.
-Full papers are not required.
+The Organising Committee are strongly focussed on contributions that advance knowledge and practical improvements for decreasing the impacts of AMD at legacy and operating mine sites across the globe.

 Short course